 On-screen help and diagnostic text

-There are a number of different ways to get meaningful on-screen help when navigating the Generation 4 CommandCenter.
+There are a few different ways to get meaningful on-screen help when navigating the Generation 4 CommandCenter.
 Operators can find the help icon on the shortcut bar on the bottom of every page.
 This icon gives detailed information on everything from tractor operation to application information.
 Simply select the help icon and navigate to the information section that is needed.

 Additionally, application-based help is also available in all locations of the CommandCenter.
 Simply click on the (i) icon available on the title bar and it will lead directly to more information on the application currently being used.